Big or small, plumbing problems can really set you back money-wise and, especially when it’s unexpected.

 Probably the biggest issue with a burst pipe is shutting off the water in time to avoid serious water damage to other parts of your house.
 Burst pipes can happen for a number of reasons – too many to list here – but the important thing is to act quickly and have the number of a local, trusted plumber saved in case you may need a professional plumber to come to your rescue in an emergency.

-This happens often especially in houses with old, worn out piping.
-Leaks can also occur because of clogs which causes blockage in the pipes.
+This happens often especially in houses with old, worn-out piping.
+Leaks can also occur because of clogs which cause blockage in the pipes.
 You can unclog it yourself or have a pro come and take care of the problem for you.
 There are causes of leaky pipes, but they do happen to everyone.
-So have the contact info of a good local plumber saved in an easy to get place.
+So have the contact info of a good local plumber saved in an easy to get.